The deadline for abstract submission for poster presentations is extended to Friday April 26th, 2019; 17.00 CET.

 For questions, please send an e-mail to firstname.lastname@example.org.

-Oral Presentations and Posters are both considered to be of major importance at the symposium.
-Submitting authors have to indicate a preference for an Oral, Poster or Demo Presentation and need to select a topic (see below).
+Posters are considered to be of major importance at the conference.
+Submitting authors need to select a topic (see below).

 The topics are:

 - Development and evaluation approaches for health technology

 - ePublic Health

 All abstracts will be reviewed by the Scientific Committee of the conference.
 The Scientific Committee decides which abstracts will be accepted and to which topic/theme the abstract is assigned.